 Don't be caught bringing the system down if what you really want is to

-pick up the pieces, all the business yourself later.
-Instead it's
+pick up the pieces, all the business yourself later -- get the trucks,

 death by complexity, death by letting